bridgeythegeek/ndispktscan/README.md

 ## How does it work?
 The [Network Driver Interface Specification](https://en.wikipedia.org/wiki/Network_Driver_Interface_Specification) is an API for network cards used by Windows (and other OSs).
 On Windows, the API is implemented by ndis.sys which is a [Kernel Mode driver](https://msdn.microsoft.com/en-us/library/windows/hardware/ff554836%28v=vs.85%29.aspx).

+An Ethernet packet, or, depending on the version of Windows, the start of an Ethernet packet, can be found by searching kernel memory space for a source MAC address followed by an [EtherType](https://en.wikipedia.org/wiki/EtherType) of IPv4 or IPv6.
+As long as the source MAC address is known, the packets can be found and recovered.

+Ideally, the source MAC address will be passed to the plugin via the `--mac` switch (see below).

-NDIS 6.20, the version used by Windows 7 and Windows Server 2008R2, seems to use a [pool tag](http://blogs.technet.com/b/yongrhee/archive/2009/06/24/pool-tag-list.aspx) of `NDsh`.
-As such, these pool tags can be found, and the data structure that follows, parsed.
+For NDIS 6.20, the version used by Windows 7 and Windows Server 2008R2, the plugin can detect the MAC address by parsing data around what seems to be a [pool tag](http://blogs.technet.com/b/yongrhee/archive/2009/06/24/pool-tag-list.aspx) of `NDsh`.

 ## What information can it get?
-The data stored is actually an Ethernet packet.
-Consequently, the whole packet can be parsed and, optionally, saved to a PCAP file.
-The plugin will output at least the source and destination MAC addresses and the [EtherType](https://en.wikipedia.org/wiki/EtherType).
+The plugin will output at least the source and destination MAC addresses and the EtherType of any found packets.
 If the packet is TCP or UDP over IPv4 or IPv6 (as they often are) the plugin will also output the source and destination IP addresses, the source and destination port numbers, and, for TCP, the TCP flags.
+The packets can optionally be saved to a PCAP file via the `--pcap` switch (see below).

 For those with an especially forensic interest, consider the `--slack` option.
-Each entry seems to be allocated 2048 bytes, therefore, when an entry is reused, if the new data is fewer bytes than what was previously at that position in memory, there is likely slack.
+Entries in the NDIS cache (if that is indeed what it is) seem to be reused, meaning that if the new data is fewer bytes than what was previously at that position in memory, there is likely slack.
 The `--slack` option will output only "sensible" data recovered from slack.
 Typically these will be hostnames.

 In both cases, if an [encoded NetBIOS hostname](https://support.microsoft.com/en-gb/kb/194203) is found, it will be presented encoded, followed by the decoded version in brackets.

-### MAC Mode
-In versions of Windows other than 7 or 2008R2, it is probably worth trying the `--mac` option.
-This option requires the MAC address from a network card in use when the memory sample was taken.
-The plugin will then look for the MAC address followed by either the IPv4 or IPv6 EtherType and output any packets found.
-This approach was seen to be surprisingly successful, although the actual payload of the packet seemed to be missing.
-That said, a destination IP address and port could still be very informative.

 ## How do I use it?
 ### Let Volatility know you're using an additional plugin.